Aarav87/Price-Tracker-/README.md

         REACT_APP_BACKEND_URL=http://localhost:3000

-6. Generate a new "Private Key" from Service Account in Firebase Project Settings.
+6. Generate a new "Private Key" from Service Account in Firebase Project Settings

-7. Create a .env file inside the backend folder.
-Paste your "Private Key".
+7. Create a .env file inside the backend folder and paste your "Private Key"

         AUTH_PROVIDER=YOUR_AUTH_PROVIDER
         AUTH_URI=YOUR_AUTH_URI